cxlib/r-package-cxapp/README.md

 Download and install the latest release of cxapp from https://github.com/cxlib/r-package-cxapp/releases/latest

 You can also install the latest release directly using `install.packages()`.

 ```
+# -- install dependencies
+#    note: see DESCRIPTION for package dependencies
+#    note: latest version of DESCRIPTION  https://github.com/cxlib/r-package-cxapp/blob/main/DESCRIPTION

-install.packages( "https://github.com/cxlib/r-package-cxapp/releases/download/v0.5.3/cxapp_0.5.3.tar.gz", type = "source", INSTALL_opts = "--install-tests" )
+install.packages( "https://github.com/cxlib/r-package-cxapp/releases/download/v0.0.0/cxapp_0.0.0.tar.gz", type = "source", INSTALL_opts = "--install-tests" )
 ```

-To install prior releases, replace the version number references in the URL.
+Replace the version `0.0.0` reference in the URL to the specific version or release that you wish to install

+Any cxapp package dependencies, listed in the `DESCRIPTION` file, will need to be installed prior to installing cxapp.

 <br/>